DmitryRendov/aws-sandbox-terraform/README.md

 Each user's permissions are defined in the Terraform repo (either in bastion/global/global/users.tf).

-By default, a user has Administrator Access to the Dev account and Read Only Access to other accounts unless specified otherwise.
-Each user can also manage their password and MFA device in the Dev account.
+By default, a user has Administrator Access to the Bastion account and Read Only Access to other accounts unless specified otherwise.
+Each user can also manage their password and MFA device in the Bastion account.

 ### Switching roles in the AWS web console
 Click on your name in the top right of the AWS console, and choose Switch Role